-From political and social unrest sparking controversial ad campaigns to the complexities of GDPR, 2018 has been a wild ride for CMOs.
+From political and social unrest sparking controversial ad campaigns to the complexities of GDPR, 2018 has been a wild ride for chief marketing officers (CMOs).
 With all that turmoil, marketing chiefs may very well be looking forward to what the New Year has to offer.

 Forrester has presented a preview of what to expect.
-The research firm today (5 November) released its CMO predictions for 2019, its version of a crystal ball for brands looking to better connect with consumers.
+The research firm has released its CMO predictions for 2019, its version of a crystal ball for brands looking to better connect with consumers.

 The report explains that organizations are continuing to shift toward customer-centric practices, and that 2019 will be the year CMOs prioritize strategies that harness their customers’ energy and then use that collective vivacity to reinvigorate their brand.